 - Public Law and Judicial Review

 Jeremy has extensive experience in public law and judicial review.
-He was Public Law and Welfare Benefits Supervisor at the Hackney Community Law Centre (‘HCLC’) prior to pupillage, achieved a distinction in his public law LLM at University College London, and taught public law at Queen Mary Universal of London.
+He was Public Law and Welfare Benefits Supervisor at the Hackney Community Law Centre (‘HCLC’) prior to pupillage, achieved a distinction in his public law LLM at University College London, and taught public law at Queen Mary University of London.

 Jeremy has experience in bringing and defending judicial review claims in the High Court, acting in County Court cases which raise public law issues, and representing both appellants and respondents in statutory appeals processes in the Court of Appeal, Upper Tribunal (Administrative Appeals Chamber), First-tier Tribunal (Social Entitlement Chamber) and (Property Chamber), and County Court.